j-pel/dynamize/README.md

-# dynamize.js
+# Dynamize.js
-Small plain vanilla javascript goodies for enhancing user interaction
+Dynamize your website: small plain vanilla javascript goodies for enhancing user interaction

 When enhancing a website for eye-candy and user interaction, there is nothing better than a pure CSS + HTML solution.
 When such a solution is not available, the developer needs to resort to javascript.
 That is the origin of dynamize.js: a loose collection of small, independient, plain vanilla javascript files to do one specific task and designed to avoid messing with the existing site layout.